 Based on the thousands of interviews that he and his colleagues conducted in the early to mid 1900s, Alfred Kinsey saw romantic and sexual attraction as lying more on a continuum.
 He believed that individuals could locate their attractions or sexual behaviors on a scale from zero to six such that zero indicated exclusively heterosexual or opposite-sex interests or behaviors and six indicated exclusively homosexual or same-sex interests or behaviors.

 Not only that, but people could change over their lifetime.
-In other words, he would see it as relatively common that someone like yourself could be predominantly or entirely attracted to men for years on end and then suddenly find yourself having feelings for a woman.
+In other words, he would see it as relatively common that someone like yourself could be predominantly or entirely attracted to men for years and then find yourself having feelings for a woman.

 Whether or not this zero to six scale seems sensible to you, there are definitely people you can talk with to sort this out.

-Free counseling is offered through the Gay, Lesbian, Bisexual and Transgender Student Support Services (855-4252 or www.iub.edu/~glbt for more info) here on campus – and don’t worry, you don’t have to define your sexual orientation as anything in particular in order to receive these services…it’s okay to make an appointment and still be questioning what’s going on with your attractions.
+Free counseling is offered through IU’s LGBTQ+ Culture Center (812-855-4252) here on campus – and don’t worry, you don’t have to define your sexual orientation as anything in particular in order to receive these services.
+It’s okay to make an appointment and still be questioning what’s going on with your attractions.